OpenElements/open-elements-website/content/posts/2023-08-03-distributions-and-support-without-oracle.md

 title: "Java Without Headaches: Distributions and Support Beyond Oracle"
 date: 2023-08-03
 author: hendrik
 excerpt: "There isn't just one provider for Java distributions and support.
-Gartner has analyzed the options in a report, and Oracle doesn't fare well."
+Gartner has analyzed the options in a report, and Oracle doesn't fare well.
+If you are searching for a good alternative to a costly Oracle contract, this post gives insights into alternative OpenJDK builds and Java distributions."
 categories: [Java]
 origin: https://www.heise.de/blog/Java-ohne-Kopfschmerzen-Distributionen-und-Support-jenseits-von-Oracle-9232113.html
 preview_image: "/posts/2023-08-03-distributions-and-support-without-oracle/preview.jpg"